awslabs/voice-powered-analytics/README-A4B.md

 - [ ] Successful completion of [Alexa Skill Building Section](https://github.com/awslabs/voice-powered-analytics/blob/master/README-Alexa.md)
 - [ ] Installation of the [Alexa Skills Kit (ASK) Command Line Interface (CLI)](https://developer.amazon.com/docs/smapi/quick-start-alexa-skills-kit-command-line-interface.html)

+#### Update Alexa Skill with Required Metadata For Alexa For Business Publishing
+Alexa For Business requires certains fields in order for a skill to be accessible in the Alexa companion application privately.

+1. Navigate to your skill in the [Alexa Developer Portal](https://developer.amazon.com/)
+2. Click "Edit" to your skill's Interaction Model **Note: These lab instructions reflect the old Alexa Skills console.
+If given the option, in the top right-hand corner of the screen, click "Your Alexa Console", then "Skills".
+This will bring you back to the traditional console experience**
+3. On the left side of the screen under "Publishing Information", please add values for the following fields:
+- Short Skill Description
+- Full Skill Desciprtion
+- Example Phrases
+4. Upload thumbnail images for the "Small" and "Large" Icons.
+Note: Image sizes may need to be adjusted to the requirements listed
+5. Click "Next"
+6. Answer the Global Fields about your app:
+- Category
+- Testing Instructions
+- Countries & Regions
+7. Answer Yes/No for the following questions about your skill's Privacy:
+- Does this skill allow users to make purchases or spend real money?
+- Does this Alexa skill collect users' personal information?
+- Is this skill directed to or does it target children under the age of 13?
+8. Answer Yes/No for the following questions about your skill's compliance:
+ - Export Compliance
+ - Does this skill contain advertising?
+9. Then click "Save"

+Now your skill has the necessary data to be private published to Alexa For Business.

 #### Retrieve Alexa Skills Configuration